 - Dry goods are less of a concern for consumers.
 Only one-quarter (27 percent) of consumers throw away dry goods, such as cereal, pasta or chips if the label date has passed.
 In addition, 33 percent do the same for frozen items and 36 percent throw away canned goods when label date has passed.

 - Confusion varies according to age.
 Those over age 55 are the most likely to hold on to food past any date on the label, which could expose them to foodborne illness.
 Yet those under 34 are more likely to throw out foods quickly regardless of the date posted on the label, potentially wasting good food.

 When it comes to understanding dates on food packaging, keep in mind that not all label dates indicate food safety.
-Below are the three most common types of food labeling found in the U.S.; visit our expiration dates tips Web page for further information about these and other types of date labeling you might find on food items.
+Below are the three most common types of food labeling found in the U.S.

 - Expiration or use by dates – are the two types of dates that refer to food safety.

 - Sell by dates – are references for retailers to let them know how long to display an item for sale.